 Professional Master's Concentration in Sports Engineering

 The Professional Master's Concentration in Sports Engineering in the Graduate Program of Interdisciplinary Engineering (IDE) provides students with an opportunity to specialize their studies in the area of sports engineering.
 As one of the few educational programs specific to sports engineering in the United States, participation in this program is advantageous for those with aspirations to work in the sports industry.
-With the launch of the Ray Ewry Sports Engineering Center at Purdue, we have the opportunity to equip the next leaders in this field with the skills and tools needed to be successful in industry.
+RESEC facilitates experiential learning opportunities for students in this program to apply their classroom concepts to real-world problems.

 RESEC offers engaging, undergraduate-led projects in a diverse range of topics within sports engineering.
-We are looking for undergraduate engineering students with a passion for sports and sports technology to join our research efforts and further our contributions to the field of sports engineering.
-Depending on project scope, students can work independently or be placed on teams and may be given the opportunity to publish work in relevant journals.
+We are looking for undergraduate engineering students with a passion for sports and engineering to join our team and further our contributions to the field.
+Projects can include working with a graduate researcher, independent work, or collaborative projects and may be given the opportunity to publish work in relevant journals.

 Education and Outreach Goals